-High programming skill is required to exploit the formatting capabilities of TROFF and NROFF, although unskilled personnel can easily be trained to enter documents according to canned formats such as those provided by MS, below.
-TROFF and EQN are essentially identical to NROFF and NEQN so it is usually possible to define interchangeable formats to produce approximate proof copy on terminals before actual typesetting.
-The preprocessors MS, TBL, and REFER are fully compatible with TROFF and NROFF.
+High programming skill is required to exploit the formattting capabilities of TROFF and NROFF, although unskilled personnel can easily be trained to enter documents according to canned formats such as those provided by MM, below.
+TROFF and EQN are essentially identical to NROFF and NEQN so it is usually possible to define interchangeable formats to produce approximate TROFF copy on terminals before actual typesetting.
+The preprocessor TBL is fully compatible with TROFF and NROFF.